yunwe/piggybank/README.md

    - Implemented using Firebase Authentication.
    - Supports email/password sign-up and login, ensuring secure user access.

-2. **Expense Tracking**:
+2. **Progress Tracking**:
-   - Users can add, edit, and delete expenses.
+   - Users can record adding to or withdrawing from their piggy bank.
-   - Categorize expenses (e.g., groceries, entertainment, utilities) for better tracking.

-3. **Budget Management**:
-   - Set monthly budgets and monitor spending against these budgets.
-   - Visual feedback provided via progress bars and alerts when budgets are nearing limits.
+   - For each piggy bank, users can set a target amount or save without a target.

-4. **Real-time Data Synchronization**:
+3. **Real-time Data Synchronization**:
-   - Firebase Firestore used to store user data.
+   - Firebase Firestore is used to store user data.
    - Real-time synchronization across devices, ensuring data consistency and availability.

-5. **Data Visualization**:
+4. **Data Visualization**:
-   - Use charts and graphs to represent spending patterns and budget adherence.
+   - Uses charts and graphs to represent saving patterns for each piggy bank.
-   - Provides insights into financial habits, helping users make informed decisions.
+   - Provides insights into financial habits, helping users stay on track with their saving goals.

 ## Technical Implementation